Graph Learning Is Suboptimal in Causal Bandits: GRAPH LEARNING MIGHT BE SUBOPTIMAL

 \begin{restatable} [Identification-Regret Trade-Off] {theorem} {tradeOff} There exists a subclass $\E_0 \subseteq \E(n,\ell,k)$ such that for $m = k$, the two following statements hold: \begin{enumerate}[noitemsep,nolistsep] \item There exists a decision rule $\bar{d}_{\text{Unif}}$ that combined with the uniform sampling policy achieves $\delta_T \paran{\pi_{\text{Unif}},\bar{d}_{\text{Unif}}, \E_0} \in \ocal \paran{ \exp \paran{- T}}$. \item The regret of any policy $\pi$ for which there exists a decision rule $\bar{d}$ such that $\delta_T \paran{\pi, \bar{d}, \E_0} \in \ocal \paran {\exp \paran{- T^{\alpha}}}$ grows as $R_T\big( \pi, \E_0, \{k\} \big) \in \Omega \paran{T ^ \alpha}$. \end{enumerate} \end{restatable}

-\textbf{Proof Insight:} The key step in the proof of this result is the construction of a class of instances in which the set of high-reward actions and the set of informative actions for identifying the set of parents are disjoint.
+\textbf{Proof Sketch:} The key step in the proof of this result is the construction of a class of instances in which the set of high-reward actions and the set of informative actions for identifying the set of parents are disjoint.
 Consequently, at each round the learner must decide to either minimize the regret by playing an optimal action or to play an action that is informative for learning the parents.
+To illustrate the construction, consider an instance with $n$ binary variables and let $m = k$.
+The causal model is defined such that every variable is equal to $0$ unless intervened upon, and the first $k$ variables are the parents of all others.
+If all of these $k$ variables are set to $1$, then all remaining variables also become $1$ deterministically.
+The reward is defined to have mean $0$ for all actions except the one that sets the first $k$ variables to $1$, which yields the expected reward of $1$.

+In this setting, the unique high-reward action sets the first $k$ variables to $1$, but this simultaneously forces all other variables to be $1$, making it impossible to distinguish which variables actually influence the reward.
+To identify the parent set, the learner must instead intervene on arbitrary subsets of $k$ variables and test whether setting them to $1$ increases the reward.
+However, such actions are suboptimal and incur regret.
+This complete separation between high-reward and informative actions is the fundamental source of the trade-off.

+The construction used in the proof is intentionally degenerate to highlight this phenomenon clearly.
+While similar lower bounds might be established for non-degenerate models, doing so requires more involved constructions, and the trade-off might be weaker.
+For instance, suppose we impose a non-degeneracy condition such that each variable takes any possible value with probability at least $\epsilon > 0$ under any parent configuration.
+In the regime $T \gg 1/\epsilon$, the situation becomes more nuanced.
+Even when the learner plays the optimal (low-regret) action, it observes alternative configurations of other variables with non-zero probability.
+These observations can reveal that changes in those variables do not affect the reward, effectively providing information about the parent set ``for free.''
+This suggests that, in such settings, the trade-off would be weaker.
 More details are in Appendix \ref{proof:id-regret-trade-off}.

 Theorem~\ref{them: id-regret-trade-off} shows the fundamental trade-off between the cumulative regret minimization and the parent identification.
 More precisely, it implies that any policy achieving the same parent-identification performance as the one using $\bar{d}_{\text{Unif}}$ and uniform sampling (i.e., $\alpha = 1$) necessarily suffers linear cumulative regret.
 It is noteworthy that there are other pure-exploration objectives in bandit literature without any fundamental trade-off with the cumulative regret.
 For instance, \emph{simple regret} objective seeks to minimize the expected difference between the estimated and true best arm~\cite{simple1-bubeck2009pure, simple2-zhao2023revisiting}.
 For simple regret, it is established that there is no fundamental trade-off with cumulative regret: algorithms that are optimal for cumulative regret can, up to constant factors, also achieve optimal simple regret.
 For further details, see \cite[Section~33]{bandit-book1-lattimore2020bandit}.